Getting Ready - Final Steps Before Heading Out

 One of the leaders in providing a variety of support for RV and Travel Trailer enthusiasts is Good Sam.
 They have an Insurance Agency that specializes in protecting RVs and Travel Trailers.
 I know there are others, but this is who we have.
 We've actually never had to call them, but they seem to be pretty good based upon what I've heard from lots of other people.
 One of the big pluses for me is that they will dispatch someone if needed pretty much wherever we are.

 The insurance agent you use for your cars and/or trucks may also be able to help.
 They may be more affordable, but the actual coverage they provide is often limited.
 Before making your decision, you should also check with a company like Good Sam that focuses on providing service for travel trailers and RVs, and compare their coverage with what's offered by your current agent.

 It's essential that you properly load your trailer and tow vehicle.
 Fail to do so and your trip will be stressful and possibly very dangerous.
 It's all about weight...how much and where you put it.

 - Be sure you do not exceed the capacity of your equipment.
 With a small travel trailer, this frequently means not exceeding the weight rating of your trailer's axle and tires.

-- The trailer tongue weight should be 10% to 15% of the overall trailer weight. (see video below)
+- When loaded, the trailer tongue weight should be 10% to 15% of the overall trailer weight. (see video below)

-For us, we limit things in our trailer to only the things we NEED inside our trailer.
-We put everything we can into our truck to assure we don't come close to exceeding the capacity of our trailer axle or tires.
+We try to limit things in our trailer to only the things we NEED inside our trailer.
+We put everything we can into our truck to assure we don't come close to exceeding the capacity of our trailer's axle or tires.
 Of the things we do put in the trailer, we try to keep the heavier things as close to the center (above the axle) as possible.
 This works well for us and generally gets us in the 10%-15% tongue weight range.
 You will have to figure out what works best for your setup.

 Hitching up your trailer